OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 Back to top

+Other

+Location Information

-Other GPS &.
+GPS &.
 Other Location Technologies

 As stated above, we can use commonly-used location technologies to show you more relevant content.
 For example, our mobile apps can identify articles from the Wikimedia sites about points of interest near your location.
 As a reminder, you can deactivate our access to these location technologies at any time, and still use the Wikimedia Sites.